- This event has passed.

 Alongside an overview of the contents and state of preservation of the fragments, I shall analyse the late fifteenth-century binding of the host volume.
 Although owned by the Carmelites of Boppard on the Middle Rhine, the binding was in all likelihood produced in Cologne, one of the great centres of commerce and learning in late medieval Europe.
 How did these materials reach the Rhineland?
 Who might have owned and used the music, and for what purpose?
 Finally, Tinctoris’s views on the subject notwithstanding, could church reform provide another answer to the question why so much older music was discarded in the mid to late fifteenth century?

-The speaker’s presentation, convened by Margaret Brent, is followed by a full hour of discussion during which wine is served.
+This presentation will be followed by a full hour of discussion during which wine is served.